Larpoux/tau_doc/pages/fs/examples/fs-demo.md

 * Shows how to use a Stream for getting the playback \(or recoding\) events
 * Shows how to specify a callback function when a playback is terminated,
 * Shows how to record to a Stream or playback from a stream
-* Can show controls on the iOS or Android lock-screen
 * ...

 It would be really great if someone rewrite this demo soon

-The complete example source [is there](https://github.com/dooboolab/flutter_sound/blob/master/flutter_sound/example/lib/demo/demo.dart)
+The complete example source is there : [Demo](https://github.com/canardoux/flutter_sound/blob/master/flutter_sound/example/lib/demo/demo.dart)